 The project is supported by the U of M’s Clinical and Translational Science Award (CTSA), MnDrive grant in brain conditioning, National Science Foundation Innovation Corps Grant, and National Spasmodic Dysphonia Association (NSDA).

 A clinical trial study to assess the effects of VTS

-Dr. Juergen Konczak is the primary investigatore of this project.
-Other members of this interdisciplinary research team include Dr. Peter Watson, a voice disorder specialist and faculty in the U of M Department of Speech, Language and Hearing Sciences, and Dr. Lucy Dunne, an expert in the wearable devices and Co-Director, Wearable Technology Lab in Department of Design.
-Dr. Goding from Otolaryngology represents the clinical partner in the team.
+Dr. Jürgen Konczak is the primary investigator of this project.
+Other members of this interdisciplinary research team include Dr. Peter Watson, a voice disorder specialist and faculty in the U of M Department of Speech, Language and Hearing Sciences, and Dr. Lucy Dunne, an expert in wearable devices and Co-Director, Wearable Technology Lab in Department of Design.
+Dr. Goding from the Department of Otolaryngology represents the clinical partner in the team.
 He is an expert in SD and treats these patients regularly in the U of M Lion’s Voice Clinic.

-Arash Mahnan, and Jiapeng Xu from HSCL will complement the team.
+Arash Mahnan and Jiapeng Xu from HSCL complement the team.

 Dr. Jürgen Konczak, Ph.D., Professor in the School of Kinesiology is the principal investigator of the study.
 If you would like further information, please contact the study coordinator Arash Mahnan, M.S., (phone: 612-625-3313; email: email@example.com).

 If you want to stay updated on the latest progress, please sign up through this link: https://z.umn.edu/SDSignUp